 This Workload Guidelines policy was formally documented in Spring 2022 and submitted to the Provost's Office for review.
-Approved text will appear in the 2022-2023 Reed College of Media

-Faculty Handbook.
-College administrators (deans and program chairs) will audit and review this document every three (3) years to ensure currency, with the first review scheduled for Fall 2025.
+Approved text appeared in the 2022-2023 Reed College of Media Faculty Handbook.
+College administrators (directors and dean) will audit and review this document every three (3) years to ensure currency, with the first review conducted in Spring 2025 in conjunction with development of the new College of Creative Arts and Media Workload Guidelines document.